turingschool/backend-curriculum-site/module4/lessons/fe_dev_tool_debugging.md

 *NOTE - The console must be open for debugger to catch, otherwise the app will look normal and you won't get any error messages - if you get stuck, refresh your page while the console is open and go from there.*

 Let's put a `debugger` statement in our expenseTracker application.
-Now that we've successfully retrieved our expenses with an fetch call, we want to render them in the UI.
+Now that we've successfully retrieved our expenses with an ajax call, we want to render them in the UI.
 We have a function called `renderExpenses` to handle this for us.
 It loops through each expense and appends it to the table body.
 Though we don't have a bug in this code, we can easily demonstrate how `debugger` statements pause our code execution by putting one in the loop:

 ```javascript
 const renderExpenses = (expenses) => {